saroshfarhan/saroshfarhan/README.md

 ### Hi there 👋
-### Welcome to my github.
-I am Sarosh Farhan, a Software Development Engineer in Test based in India.
+### I am Sarosh Farhan, a Software Development Engineer in Test based in India.
+I am curently looking for opportunities i to make a switch to Frontend Development

 📫 How to reach me: saroshfarhan6495@gmail.com